 A bikini trimmer makes it easy to remove bikini-line hair without pain, excessive cost, or – generally – irritation or shaving nicks.
 These handy devices are specifically designed for your most intimate curves, so you’ll be able to step out at the beach or pool looking groomed, confident, and ready for the water.

-But how do you choose the right bikini trimmer?
+How do you choose the right bikini trimmer?
 After all, there are a variety of types on the market, and many brands compete for your dollars.
 To help our readers make this important decision, we sorted through information, recommendations, and opinions from owners and beauty experts who deal with hair removal on a regular basis.

 When it comes to removing hair from down under, there are quite a few ways to go.
 You’ll find many different types of bikini trimmers in the personal care aisle of your favorite local or virtual store.